cointastical/rBitcoin-Template/README.md

 - https://www.bitrequest.io
 - Worldline [coming soon](https://worldline.com/en/home/newsroom/press-releases-general/2019/pr-2019_11_08_01.html)

 Know that bitcoin itself does not work well for retail/point-of-sale.
 This is because zeroconf (0-conf) bitcoin transactions are not safe.
 For retail / point-of-sale, the bitcoin Lightning network [⚡](https://lightningnetworkstores.com/wallets) provides instant, non-reversible, and ultra-low cost payments.
-While LN is used today, it might not yet be ready for retail/p.o.s. applications just yet.
+While LN is used today, it might not yet be ready for widespread retail/p.o.s. usage just yet.

 BTCPayServer Integrations (WooCommerce, Drupal Commerce, Magento, Prestashop, and Shopify):